cilliantighe/Creative_Coding_GD/01_colour/02_colour_spectrum_in_a_grid/README.md

 ### contrain()
 mousex and mouseY are key words in P5.js.
 They output the x and y location of the mouse in relation to the canvas.
-In order to make sure that the output of the mouseX and mouseY is controlled, they are both constrained using the constrain() function.
+In order to make sure that the output of the mouseX and mouseY are controlled, they are both constrained using the constrain() function.

 ```javascript
 constrain(mouseY, 0, width);
 ```

 ### map()
-In this sketch, the map() function is used to output a desired number in a range.
+In this sketch, the map() function is used to output a number from a range.
 The map() function in this sketch is used on the mouseX and mouseY to output values from 10 - 100.
 These values are then stored in variables called tileCountX and tileCountY.
 These variables are used to determine the amount of rectangles that are drawn on the canvas.

 ```javascript
 map(mouseY, 0, width, 10, 100);